pa-senger/PA-Senger/README.md

 ## 🌱 Currently Learning

-I'm currently doing a Master's Degree in Applied Mathematics at the University of Strasbourg in France.
+I Just finished my Master's Degree in Applied Mathematics at the University of Strasbourg in France and I'm looking for a Phd opportunity.

 ## 🎯 My Projects